maevadevs/Learn-SQL-Server/1-dml/02-sorting-data/01-order-by.md

 ## Basic `ORDER BY`

-- With `SELECT`, SQL Server can return a result set with an unspecified order of rows
+- With `SELECT` alone, SQL Server returns a result set in an unspecified order of rows
-- To guarantee that the rows in the result set are sorted is to use `ORDER BY`
+- To guarantee that the rows in the result set are sorted, use `ORDER BY`
 - If you specify multiple columns, the result set is sorted by the first column and then that sorted result set is sorted by the second column, and so on
 - The columns that appear in the `ORDER BY` clause must correspond to either:
   - A column in the select list